rfswarm/Board-RFduino/README.md

-The content is located at the [WIKI](https://github.com/rfswarm/Board-RFduino/wiki) section
+The content is located at [WIKI](https://github.com/rfswarm/Board-RFduino/wiki) section